springfall2008/batpred/docs/customisation.md

 ## Manual control

-In some cases you may want to override Predbat behaviour and make a decision yourself.
+In some cases you may want to override Predbat's planned behaviour and make a decision yourself.
 One way to achieve this is to put Predbat into read-only mode using **switch.predbat_set_read_only**.
 When going to read only mode the inverter will be put back to the default settings and then you should control it yourself using GivTCP or the App.

 A better alternative in some cases is to tell Predbat what you want it to do using the manual force features:

-Can you force a charge within a 30 minute slot by using the **select.predbat_manual_charge** selector.
-Pick the 30 minute slot you wish to charge in and this will be actioned.
-You can select multiple slots by using the drop down menu more than once, when Predbat updates you will see the slots picked in the current value of this selector and in the HTML plan (upside down F symbol).
+You can force the battery to be charged within a 30 minute slot by using the **select.predbat_manual_charge** selector.
+Pick the 30 minute slot you wish to charge in and Predbat will change the plan to charge in the selected slot.
+You can select multiple slots by using the drop down menu more than once.
+When Predbat updates the plan you will see the slots picked to be charging slots in the current value of this selector, and annotated in the [Predbat HTML plan](predbat-plan-card.md#displaying-the-predbat-plan) with an upside down 'F' symbol.

-You can cancel a force slot by selecting the time again (it will be shown in square brackets to indicate its already selected).
+You can cancel a force slot by selecting the slot time again (it will be shown in square brackets to indicate its already selected).

 ![image](https://github.com/springfall2008/batpred/assets/48591903/aa668cc3-60fc-4956-8619-822f09f601dd)

 The **select.predbat_manual_discharge** selector can be used to manually force a discharge within a 30 minute slot in the same way as the manual force charge feature.
 The force discharge takes priority over force charging.

 The **select.predbat_manual_idle** selector is used to force Predbat to be idle during a 30 minute slot, this implies no charging or discharging and thus the battery will cover the house load (if there is enough charge).